null-leaks/Codex/README.md

 ## License

-This project is private ("private": true).
+This project is open sorce.
 For collaboration inquiries, please contact the author.

+---
+discord: mct_bg.
 ---

 Feel free to add project screenshots, API documentation, feature descriptions, or any other information as needed.